BlueBrain/eFEL/docs/source/eFeatures.rst

 Minimal voltage between consecutive spikes

-The last value is the minimum between last spike and stimulus end if strict stiminterval is True, and mimumu between last spike and last value if strict stiminterval is False
+The last value is the minimum between last spike and stimulus end if strict stiminterval is True, and minimum between last spike and last value if strict stiminterval is False